jameskimthing/obsidian-aws/1. Security/account protection/IAM.md

 ## About
 - Check [Role vs User](https://stackoverflow.com/questions/46199680/difference-between-iam-role-and-iam-user-in-aws)
+- An AWS IAM user is like a person who has a specific set of permissions to do things in AWS.
+An IAM role is like a hat that has specific permissions attached to it.
+Anyone who wears the hat can do things in AWS according to the permissions attached to the hat.
+The difference is that an IAM user is associated with a specific person while an IAM role can be worn by anyone who needs it
 - **Root Account** --> The base account, not to be used / shared, can create *IAM users*

 - **IAM User** --> End user think about people